onixbyte/version-catalogue/CONTRIBUTING.md

-# Contributing to Java Dev Kit
+# Contributing to Version Catalogue

 We appreciate your interest in contributing to our Java Enterprise Utility Library.
 Contributions are welcome in various forms such as code, documentation, bug reports, and test cases.
 To ensure a smooth collaboration, please follow the